May 13, 2020 – Update on Duquesne University Planning for Fall Semester 2020

-I know you’re anxious to learn about our plans for the upcoming fall 2020 semester and academic year at Duquesne University, in light of the current health crisis facing our nation.
-Let me begin by saying that we intend to return to campus in the fall, to the greatest extent prudent and permissible, for the new academic year.
-Our plan is to begin classes as scheduled on Monday, August 24, 2020.
+I know you’re anxious to learn about our plans for the upcoming fall 2020 and spring 2021 semesters at Duquesne University, in light of the current health crisis facing our nation.
+Let me begin by saying that we intend to return to campus in the fall, to the greatest extent prudent and permissible, when the new academic year arrives.
+Our plan is to begin as scheduled on Monday, August 24, 2020.

 Of course, none of us has a crystal ball.
 We do not know how much the virus will be mitigated by August, or what parameters health experts and government officials (including the Governor of Pennsylvania, the Mayor of Pittsburgh and the Chief Executive of Allegheny County) will place upon colleges and universities.
 But there are hopeful signs.